 Roy Demeo had increased his stolen auto operation to the point where it was paying off as much as $30,000 a week.
 His crew was paying people to steal cars and they were shipping them overseas where no one checked the VIN.
 The FBI got onto this and opened a case known as the Empire Boulevard Operation.
 In the summer of 1980, federal and state agents raided a warehouse serving as DeMeo’s headquarters for the stolen car racket.
 Authorities arrest DeMeo crew members Henry Borelli and Frederick DiNome.
 DeMeo was not charged and he ordered Borelli and DiNome to plead guilty to the charges.
 This would stop any more investigation into this conspiracy as long as they held their water.

 Before we hear about DeMeo’s final demise, I must go down the Iceman path.
-A lot of arguments and supposition about Richard Kuklinski or the Iceman as he became known.
+I have read a lot of myths about Richard Kuklinski or the “Iceman” as he became known.
 Me, I don’t believe much of anything that has been said about “the Iceman.”
 Richard Kuklinski dropped out of school in the eighth grade.
-He would become a full-time hoodlum, stealing cars and robbing houses in Jersey City and Hoboken.
-He claimed he became a serial killer and was a mafia hitman.
-He claimed he was involved in the kidnapping and murder of Jimmy Hoffa, the murder of Carmine Galente and the murder of Paul Castellano.
+He was a full-time hoodlum, stealing cars and robbing houses in Jersey City and Hoboken.
+He claimed he became a serial killer and was a mafia hitman and was involved in the kidnapping and murder of Jimmy Hoffa, the murder of Carmine Galente, and the murder of Paul Castellano.
 He claimed he murdered homeless men in the New York City area.
-Early in his life, the closest he came to organized crime was bootlegging copies of cartoons and X-rated movies at a lab controlled by a member of the Gambino crime family.
-In the early ’70s, Kuklinski got himself heavily into debt with a Gambino associate who was partners with Roy DeMeo, and DeMeo pistol-whipped him.
-Kuklinski claimed Demeo was impressed by his that he began giving him jobs.
+One fact is that early in his life, he was bootlegging copies of cartoons and X-rated movies at a lab controlled by a member of the Gambino crime family.
+In the early ’70s, Kuklinski got heavily into debt with a Gambino associate who was partners with Roy DeMeo, and DeMeo pistol-whipped him.
+Kuklinski claimed Demeo was impressed by his demeanor and he hired him for hits.
 In the end, he will claim that he was the one who killed Roy DeMeo.

 In the middle 1980s, the FBI was investigating a large number of missing and murdered persons who were linked to DeMeo.
 On a hidden microphone in the home of Gambino family soldier Angelo Ruggiero, agents heard Angelo and Gene Gotti, a brother of John Gotti discuss how Paul Castellano had put out a hit on DeMeo and was having difficulty finding someone willing to do the job.
 Gene Gotti said his brother John believed that DeMeo had an “army of killers” around him.
-They also agreed that while John Gotti may have killed 10 people, DeMeo had killed more than 38.
-Finally, Big Paul got his underboss, Frank DeCicco, to take the contract but he couldn’t get to DeMeo.
-DeCicco then recruited DeMeo’s own men.
+They also agreed that, while John Gotti may have killed 10 people, DeMeo had killed more than 38.
+Finally, Big Paul got his underboss, Frank DeCicco, to take the contract and he recruited DeMeo’s own men, the Gemini Twins.

-In his last days, Roy’s son, Albert DeMeo, claimed Roy was paranoid and anticipated his time was up and he was marked for execution.
+In his last days, Roy’s son, Albert DeMeo, in his book, For the of My Father Sins, claimed Roy was paranoid and anticipated his time was up and believed he was marked for execution.
 Albert said his father even considered faking his own death and leaving the country.
 Roy DeMeo left his home one day, leaving his watch, wallet, and ring in his study.
 He also left behind a religious pamphlet indicating that Roy had gone to confession before his death.

 On his last day, Roy DeMeo went to Patrick Testa’s body shop wearing a leather jacket, with a shotgun concealed underneath.
 That was January 10, 1983, a few days later on January 18, the feared Roy DeMeo was found murdered in the trunk of his car.
 The autopsy revealed he had been shot multiple times and he had entry wounds in his hands as if he had thrown up his hands in defense.
 The government suspected his old mentor and boss, Anthony Gaggi as the man who fired the gun.
 Other reports reveal that his former crew members Joseph Testa and Anthony Senter were present as well.
 Gaggi was not charged with this murder.
 He died of a heart attack during a trial in 1988 at age 62.